 Definition: Frequency division multiplexing is a multiplexing technique in which multiple separate information signals can be transmitted over a single communication channel by occupying different frequency slots within common channel bandwidth.

-FDM technique is basically used for muxing of analogue signals.
+FDM technique is basically used for muxing of analog signals.